Pandal: Other types of pandals

 Pandals are also set up during Gammaduwa (village rebirth) festivals, honouring the goddess Pattini.

-Pandal also refers to platforms from which people splash water during the new year celebrations of the Thingyan festival.
+Pandal also refers to a platform from which people splash water during the new year celebrations of the Thingyan festival.

 A pandal can also be a ceremonial gate, built to welcome visitors.

 A city in the Nilgiris district of the state of Tamil Nadu is named Pandalur.

-In Bangladesh, Pandals, traditionally known as Shamiana, are used in open field, outside mosques or Eidgahs for Eid prayer, mehfils for Religious and Cultural occasions such as Milad, Mezban and weddings.
-Each year the national eidgah's entrance gets decorated in a new theme.
+In Bangladesh, pandals, traditionally known as shamiana, are used in open field, outside mosques or Eidgahs for Eid prayer, mehfils for Religious and Cultural occasions such as Milad, Mezban and weddings.
+Each year the national Eidgah's entrance is decorated in a new theme.